Pulseczar1/SourceForge-CustomTF-Archive/README.md

 Branches of various code for development by various people

 ### megatf united
-MegaTF United code (but empty for some reason)
+MegaTF United code, but empty for some reason.
+I guess that's why GitHub didn't import that directory.

 ### megatf2006
 Appears to be a version of MegaTF that was forked from TF 2003, which was a port to C from QuakeC, by [sd] angel.